tinuva/SDRPlusPlusBrown/docs/tx.md

   slider to control the scale, and observe the TX IQ.
 * Clipping occurs in the TX driver and is not shown here.
 Complex IQ data is translated to 16-bit samples.
-When there's next batch of data to send, if any signal has amplitude more than 1, whole batch is attenuated so that conversion does not overflow during float->short conversion.
+When there's next batch of data to send, if any signal has amplitude more than 1, whole batch is attenuated so that conversion does not overflow during float-to-short conversion.
 This produces quite nice results, eliminates lot of out-of-band emissions and I left it that way.

 ## Work in progress

 This is work in progress.
+I'm releasing it because it's more useful than not at this stage.

-Because this is a new field for me, my solutions to the problems may be naive, so advises are welcome.
-Please join telegram group [Telegram channel](https://t.me/sdrpp_hermes_fork) with questions, bug reports and propositions.
+Also, because this is a new field for me (digital signal processing), my solutions to the problems may be naive, so advises are welcome.
+Please join [Telegram group](https://t.me/sdrpp_hermes_fork) with questions, bug reports and propositions.